 What is an Aerial Lift Inspection?

 An aerial lift inspection requires employees to analyze a lift and ensure it is working correctly.
 It also involves identifying any nearby hazards that could interfere with aerial lift operation.

 When it comes to an aerial lift inspection, it helps to be diligent.
 A thorough inspection ensures any dangers are identified before they otherwise lead to accidents.
 Additionally, aerial lift inspection requirements are crucial.
-If an employer follows standard requirements for aerial lift inspections, it can help its employees evaluate aerial lifts and any associated dangers and resolve them right away.
+If an employer follows standard requirements for boom lift inspections, it can help its employees evaluate aerial lifts and any associated dangers and resolve them right away.

-Aerial Lift Inspection Requirements
+Aerial Lift & Boom Lift Inspection Requirements

 OSHA has aerial lift inspection requirements that apply to businesses that use lifts.
 The requirements stipulate that workers must assess the vehicle and lift components before they use an aerial lift.

 An employer must teach their workers about manlift inspection requirements, so these employees understand what they need to do before they can use an aerial lift.
 Employers can also provide workers with an aerial lift inspection checklist.

 How to Inspect an Aerial or Boom Lift

 The boom lift inspection process doesn’t have to be a difficult one.
 With the right training and experience, workers can conduct thorough safety inspections without getting behind schedule.
 This recommendation isn’t just a suggestion or an option, either – OSHA actually requires all aerial lifts to be inspected before use.
 Skipping out on an inspection could put workers’ lives at risk while also opening up employers to expensive OSHA fines.